 Don’t Bad-Mouth Your Ex

 But this is where you must rise to be the better person.

 I grew up in a divorced family.
 One of my parents never talked negatively about the other, but the other did.
 As a child, it didn’t make me love one parent more or less than the other, as may have been the intent.

-It is important for children to make their own decisions about their parents.
-Yes, we may know the other parent’s shortcomings and may even feel like we should warn our children of them.
-But it is for the children to form their own decisions about their parents.
+Yes, you may know the other parent’s shortcomings and may even feel like you should warn your children of them.
+But you children need to form their own decisions about their parents.

 Time Alone with Each Child

-I only see my children for maybe two hours a day on a school day if it isn’t “my day”.
+I only see my children for maybe two hours a day on a school day if it isn’t “my day.”
 They are in a rush before school then get dropped off right before bedtime.
 Then some weekends, not at all.

 Time for Yourself